1 October 1944

 12 October 1944

-returned to base camp.
-"A" Company removed mines in the vicinity of Bures
+base camp.
+"A" Company removed mines in the vicinity of Bures and

-and maintained roads in assigned sector.
-"B" Company operated crusher and
+maintained roads in assigned sector.
+"B" Company operated crusher

 13 October 1944

-with intermediate Bailey bent at Parroy &laqo; mile from enemy positions.
+intermediate Bailey bent at Parroy &laqo; mile from enemy

-"A" Company cleared roads of mines and debris and filled shell-holes in
+positions.
+"A" Company cleared roads of mines and debris and

 14 October 1944